SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/649#5](https://judge.softuni.org/Contests/Practice/Index/649#5).

-### Problem: 2D rectangle area
+### Problem: 2D Rectangle Area

 A rectangle is given with the **coordinates of two of its opposite angles**.
 Write a program that calculates its **area and perimeter**:

 <img alt="rectangleArea" src="/assets/chapter-2-1-images/05.Rectangle-area-01.png" width="250" height="200" />

 In this problem, we must take into account that we can obtain the length of the rectangle if we subtract the smaller `x` from the bigger `x`.
-Identically, if we subtract the smaller `y` from bigger `y`, we can obtain the rectangle height.
+Identically, if we subtract the smaller `y` from the bigger `y`, we can obtain the rectangle height.
 Then we multiply both sides.
 Here is an example of an implementation of the described logic:

 ```Java
 Scanner scanner = new Scanner(System.in);